 You’ll need a large workspace, flipcharts and marker pens.

-- Agree on the issues which you will discuss (which should be subtopics of a broader theme)
+- Agree on the issues that you will discuss (which should be subtopics of a broader theme).

-- Divide the group into smaller groups of up to 7 people, including a ‘recorder’ who will be the small group facilitator.
+- Divide the group into smaller groups of up to seven people, including a ‘recorder’ who will be the small group facilitator.

 - Assign one issue to each group and as they brainstorm ideas for a fixed time, the recorder notes all ideas.

 - At a time signal, each recorder moves to a new group and they brief him on their thinking from the first round of talks.

 - The group now brainstorms a new idea, digging deeper into issues raised in the first round.